leihao1/MachineLearningAlgorithms/CollaborativeFiltering/README.md

 >* `2.586406866934817`

 ## Global baseline + Collaborative Filtering algorithms ([baseline version](https://github.com/leihao1/soen691/releases/tag/baseline))
-CF combine with global baseline algorithms to solve cold start problem of CF
+CF combine with global baseline algorithms to solve cold start problem of CF.

 System can predict one item's rating by similar items even some of them did not rated by that user.